 CBT and EMDR Therapist in Central Glasgow

 If, like many people, you suffer from anxiety, depression or stress, CBT (Cognitive Behavioural Therapy) in central Glasgow can help to address these problems.
 It helps by finding new ways to look at yourself and your life, and by finding new ways to deal with the difficulties you face.
-Therapy will give you new skills to cope better with life's difficulties .
+CBT will give you new skills to cope better with life's difficulties .
 Although therapy can be challenging, your well being will always be paramount during a therapeutic session.
-Sometimes even modest gains in therapy can lead to significant improvements in your quality of life.
+Sometimes even modest gains can lead to significant improvements in your quality of life.

 I am experienced in helping clients who have experienced difficulties with :